8DM20-group6/ProstateSegmentation/README.md

 However, for training, it is important to have a large training set, and in practice this may not always be available.
 A large dataset is not available in this case.
 A recent idea to tackle this problem is to train deep generative models to generate _synthetic_ training data.
 These synthetic images can then be used along with the real images in order to train the segmentation model.

-## Task
+## Research question

-Train a generative model to create synthetic images and investigate whether the use of these images improves the training of the segmentation model.
-(Think of a suitable metric to compare segmentation performance with and without synthetic data).
+How does the integration of synthetic generated images into the training dataset impact the performance of deep learning models for automated prostate segmentation in MRI data?
+(Think of a suitable metric and compare segmentation performance with and without synthetic data).

 ## Practical aspects

 ### Practical session

 To get you started with the project, in the practical session, you will train:
-1. A segmentation model based on the U-Net.
+Week 1.
+A segmentation model based on the U-Net.
-2. A VAE model to generate synthetic data.
+Week 2.
+A VAE model to generate synthetic data.
 This will serve as a baseline generative model in the "project" part of this course.

 <!-- The practical session will introduce a segmentation model based on the U-Net and a baseline VAE implementation. -->
 You won't implement the models from scratch.
 The outline of the code is already given (have a look around the files in the folder `code`).
 The parts that you will implement are indicated with `# TODO`.